jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

     def duration(wake_time=None):
         return None

-  the terminal shows a similar :ref:`TypeError` message for the second keyword argument
+  and the terminal shows a similar :ref:`TypeError` message for the second keyword argument

   .. code-block:: python